 The Story so far…

 Invitations also came from outdoor concert promoters.
-Soon the orchestra was performing regularly all over Britain with cross-over groups and pop groups as well as classically trained artists.
-In the Jubilee year it was honoured to be invited to Chatsworth House to perform a very special concert to over five thousand people in the private gardens of the Duke and Duchess of Devonshire.
+Soon the orchestra was performing regularly all over Britain with cross-over groups and pop groups, as well as classically trained artists.
+In the Jubilee year it was honoured to be invited to Chatsworth House to perform a very special concert to over five thousand people, in the private gardens of the Duke and Duchess of Devonshire.

 The L.G.O. moved from concert stage to dance floor when it was invited to play, over many years, for the Johan Strauss Society of Great Britain’s Annual Ball, under the baton of the renowned Viennese expert John Georgiadis.
 At the same time the orchestra began to develop its own brand of New Year Viennese concerts, combing popular appeal with new and exciting formats.
-The L.G.O. has now promoted their own New Year concerts for over twenty six years, becoming an integral part of celebrations for thousands of people.
+The L.G.O. has now promoted their own New Year concerts for over twenty seven years, becoming an integral part of New Year celebrations for thousands of people.

 Powered by emotion